ProBoards/oocss-code-standards/README.md

 }
 ```

-The author field should contain the username of the person who first created the file.
-Subsequent authors or primary maintainers may also choose to add their name.
-The browsers in which this file was tested should be listed next to @tested.

 ### Width and height on components

 No heights on anything that contains text.
 Components should be flexible and their widths should be controlled by grids.